 LEARNING OUTCOMES

 MFA students take classes in design theory, research methodology and writing, professional practice and ethics, and studio practice.
-The faculty assumes that interior architecture students possess the design and graphic skills to develop and represent ideas visually.
+The faculty assumes that spatial design students possess the design and graphic skills to develop and represent ideas visually.
 For those lacking these skills, undergraduate courses are available on a remedial or elective basis (see below).
 The faculty values work that is innovative and creative, especially in the application of design to improve people’s lives and advance the common good.
 Through the thesis, students can delve deeply into a subject area of personal interest and social relevance.
-The thesis encompasses two related components: research that culminates in a publication-quality paper, and an architectural design that is based on that research.
+The thesis encompasses two related components: research that culminates in a publication-quality paper, and an architectural design project that is based on that research.
 Consistent with the emphasis on interdisciplinarity, students are expected to reach out to scholars, activists and peers, both within design and beyond, as possible sources of knowledge, feedback and collaboration.

 DES 156, Graphitecture: Architecture in the Age of New Media